microconfig/microconfig/README.md

 * if it's missing - resolve `${component2@property7}`
 * if it's missing - return 'Missing value'

-If placeholder doesn't have a default value and that placeholder can't be resolved Microconfig throws exception with detailed exception description.
+If a placeholder doesn't have a default value and that placeholder can't be resolved Microconfig throws an exception with the detailed problem description.

 # Removing  base properties
-Using #var you can remove properties from result config file.
-You can include some config and override any property with #var to exclude it from result config file.
+Using #var you can remove properties from the result config file.
+You can include some config and override any property with #var to exclude it from the result config file.

-Lets' remove 'payments.system.retries' property for dev env:
+Let's remove 'payments.system.retries' property for dev env:

 **payments/application.properties**
 ```*.properties